tasbiha11/Cryptography_Project/README.md

 # AES Implementation from Scratch

-A pure Python implementation of the Advanced Encryption Standard (AES) from scratch, designed for educational purposes.
+A pure Python implementation of the Advanced Encryption Standard (AES) from scratch, designed for educational purposes in 2022.
 Implements AES-128 with support for ECB mode.

 ## 📚 Overview